OUR ETHOS

 SOCIAL IMPACT

-However, as consumers we have become complicit in the exploitation of the predominantly Black and Brown female, garment workers when brands outsource their production and we buy and wear these clothes.
+However, as consumers when we buy and wear clothes from fast fashion brands who exploit the predominantly Black and Brown female, garment workers they’ve outsourced their production to in previously pillaged countries we are complicit in their exploitation.
 A huge proportion of garment workers are paid far below a living or even minimum wage, many forced into labour, often in unsafe working environments breaching their basic human rights.
-Our business model is very different here at The Emperor’s Old Clothes but we use our brand as a platform to raise awareness of these fashion industry issues and pride ourselves on being advocates for change.
+Whilst our business model is very different here at The Emperor’s Old Clothes, we work to raise awareness of these issues + advocates for massive change to collectively create a more fair and equitable fashion industry.

 So, who makes our clothes?